Regularity inheritance in pseudorandom graphs: Proof Overview

 Now suppose that $x\in X$ is such that $\big(N_\Gamma(x;Y),Z\big)$ is either too dense or is not sufficiently regular.
 In either case, by several applications of the defect Cauchy-Schwarz inequality, we conclude that $\big(N_\Gamma(x;Y),Z\big)$ contains noticeably more copies of $C_4$ in $G$ than one would expect if $(Y,Z)$ were a random bipartite graph of the same density (Lemma~\ref{lem:C4}).
 In particular, the average pair of vertices in $N_\Gamma(x;Y)$ has noticeably more $G$-common neighbours in $Z$ than one would expect.
 It follows that a substantial fraction of the pairs $y,y'$ in $N_\Gamma(x;Y)$ are bad or heavy.
 Since there are few heavy pairs, we see that there are many bad pairs (Lemma~\ref{lem:badpairs}).

-On the other hand, because $(Y,Z)$ is regular, we can count copies of $C_4$ in $G$ crossing the pair (Lemma~\ref{lem:C4}).
+On the other hand, because $(Y,Z)$ is regular, we can count copies of $C_4$ in $G$ crossing the pair (Lemma~\ref{lem:c4count}, which is taken from~\cite{CFZ14}).
 A further application of the defect Cauchy-Schwarz inequality tells us that a very small fraction of the pairs in $Y$ are bad, and using the bijumbledness of $(X,Y)$ we conclude that there are few triples $(x,y,y')$ such that $xy$ and $xy'$ are edges of $\Gamma$ and $(y,y')$ is bad (Lemma~\ref{lem:fewbad}).

 Putting these two statements together, we conclude that there are few $x\in X$ such that $\big(N_\Gamma(x;Y),Z\big)$ is either too dense or is not sufficiently regular.
 By averaging, if there are few dense pairs there are also few pairs which are too sparse.
 This completes the proof of Lemma~\ref{lem:oneside}.